Start a business in dubai, UAE: Step-by-Step Guide in 2022

 Company registration and licensing is a simultaneous process.
 However, the entire process of documentation and approvals goes through various stages.
 In this step, you will have to get all the approvals from relevant government authorities as requested by the Department of Economic Development.
 The documents required are different for each company type and activity.

-Find a local partner/sponsor (if required)
+Find a local agent (if required)

 Get your external approvals